-The Mixed Boiler System is advantageous in providing low BTU input for light loads and high BTUs for heavy loads.
-The effective system turndown minimizes short cycling when light loads are present by assigning smaller condensing boilers to Priority 1, running them first, and then stopping them last.
+The Torus Series/Futera III/Fusion-Series Mixed Boiler System (examples) is advantageous in providing low BTU input for light loads and high BTUs for heavy loads.
+The effective system turndown minimizes short cycling when light loads are present by assigning smaller boilers to Priority 1, running them first, and then stopping them last.

-To achieve the high effective turndown, smaller boilers are required (plumbing requirements need to be considered here due to differing flow/volume characteristics through the large and small boilers).
+In order to achieve the high effective turndown, smaller boilers are required (plumbing considerations need to be considered here due to differing flow/volume characteristics through the large and small boilers).